South Korea 4 Day Itinerary (Seoul and the DMZ)

 Hotel Gracery Breakfast Buffet

 We plan to spend our final day visiting two museums, as they are close together, only two stops apart on the subway.
-Convenient but both museums are enormous.
+Although conveniently close together, both museums are enormous, so the day still entails a lot of walking.

 National Museum of Korea